-We all know how important hiring the right talent is to your business but for the first time in a number of years Talent has became the number 1 leadership challenge.
+We all know how important hiring the right talent is to your business - employing talented professionals is consistently a prominent leadership challenge.
 How to attract, retain and develop the best talent is also the challenge that most organisations feel least equipped to deal with.

 ‘Time is money’ they say.
 Hiring the right talent takes a lot of your time.
 Time you could use to tick off all the things that are piling up on your to do list.
 Attracting the wrong talent, however, takes up even more of your time.